GameStake-Sport/floating-bot/README.md

-# XMTP React playground
+# XMTP Floating Chat

-Use the XMTP React playground app as a tool to help you build your own app with XMTP.
+Use the XMTP React playground.

 Built with React and the [XMTP JavaScript SDK](https://github.com/xmtp/xmtp-js), the playground provides the following functionality that you can use as a foundation for your app: